LuisAlvar/AzureTerraWeatherAPI/README.md

 ```

 # Terraform
+Different types of file
+- Main.tf
+  -  holds terraform configuration code
+- Terraform.tfvars
+  - use to hold variables
+- Terraform.tfstate
+  - used to map plan resources to running resources

 Once sign-in to the Azure CLI, we can start creating the main terraform file.
 ```tf
 terraform {